a10networks/terraform-provider-thunder/docs/resources/slb_server_port.md

 - `health_check_follow_port` (Number) Specify which port to follow for health status (Port Number)
 - `no_logging` (Number) Do not log connection over limit event
 - `no_ssl` (Number) No SSL
+- `only` (Number) Force using HTTP/2 with Prior Knowledge all the time
 - `packet_capture_template` (String) Name of the packet capture template to be bind with this object
 - `range` (Number) Port range (Port range value - used for vip-to-rport-mapping and vport-rport range mapping)
 - `rport_health_check_shared` (String) Health Check (Monitor Name)